 Antibiotics most commonly used to treat typhus include:

-Common complications of typhus include:
+Some complications of typhus include:

-- gastrointestinal hemorrhage (bleeding inside the intestines)
+- gastrointestinal hemorrhage, which is bleeding inside the intestines

-Suggestions for prevention of typhus include:
+Suggestions for prevention include:

 - controlling the rodent population (rodents are known to carry arthropods)